“You can leave Hong Kong, but it will never leave you.” – Nury Vittachi

 8:30pm: Gaylord Indian Restaurant, Tsim Sha Tsui

-It is one of the oldest and a well-known Indian restaurant that has a good following over the years.
+How about a surprising Indian tadka to your Hong Kong family holiday?
+Gaylord is one of the oldest and a well-known Indian restaurant that has built an enviable following over the years.
 So, if you are missing home, and want to try some authentic Indian food, then head to this restaurant in Kowloon.
 Here you can find a good mix of North and South Indian- both vegetarian and non-vegetarian foods.
 The specialties here include – Mutton rogan josh, chicken do-piaza, dal, and paneer mutter.

 11:00pm: Sky Bar at the Eyebar